A Blind Deconvolution Technique Based on Projection Onto Convex Sets for Magnetic Particle Imaging: RESULTS

-The two original phantoms, the reconstructed x-space MPI images, and the deconvolution results are shown in Figures \ref{results_imgs} and \ref{results_imgs2}.
-The proposed method produces deblurred images that accurately depict the vertical stenosis for signal SNR levels above 10 dB.
+The two original phantoms, the reconstructed MPI images, and the deconvolution results are shown in Figures \ref{results_imgs} and \ref{results_imgs2}.
+The proposed algorithm produces deblurred images that accurately depict the vertical stenosis for SNR levels above 10 dB.
 In the x-space MPI images, especially horizontally-aligned blood vessels are blurred to a wide extent, and the depiction of these vessels are clearly improved in the deconvolved results.
 Yet, the horizontal stenosis in Figure \ref{results_imgs2} can only be depicted for SNR levels above 25 dB.
-This difference is caused by the anisotropic shape of the MPI PSF; the PSF has much larger spread in vertical direction that severely fades the horizontal stenosis.
+This difference is caused by the anisotropic shape of the imaging PSF.
+As displayed in Fig. \ref{2dRealValued}a, the PSF has much larger spread in vertical direction that severely fades the horizontal stenosis.

-PSNR measurements of observed and deblurred images over a broad range of signal SNR levels are plotted in Figure \ref{graphic_img_full}.
-For the phantom with vertical stenosis, PSNR values are 29.39 dB, 27.11 dB, 25.64 dB, and 24.15 dB, for no noise, 40 dB, 25 dB, and 10 dB signal SNR, respectively.
-For the phantom with horizontal stenosis (with relaxation), PSNR values are 28.41 dB, 26.57 dB, 25.44 dB, and 24.01 dB, for no noise, 40 dB, 25 dB, and 10 dB signal SNR, respectively.
-On average across SNR levels, the proposed method achieves 5.14 dB higher PSNR than Wiener and 2.77 dB higher PSNR than Lucy-Richardson deconvolution, without utilizing the imaging PSF.
+PSNR measurements of reconstructed and deblurred MPI images over a broad range of SNR levels are plotted in Figure \ref{graphic_img_full}.
+For the phantom with vertical stenosis (without relaxation effects), PSNR values were 29.39 dB, 27.11 dB, 25.64 dB, and 24.15 dB, for no noise, 40 dB, 25 dB, and 10 dB SNR, respectively.
+For the phantom with horizontal stenosis (with relaxation effects), PSNR values were 28.41 dB, 26.57 dB, 25.44 dB, and 24.01 dB, for no noise, 40 dB, 25 dB, and 10 dB SNR, respectively.
+On average across SNR levels, the proposed method achieved 5.14 dB higher PSNR than Wiener deconvolution and 2.77 dB higher PSNR than Lucy-Richardson method, without utilizing the imaging PSF.
+Note that the results without and with relaxation effects demonstrate similar performances for all three deconvolution methods, implying that the relaxation effect is sufficiently benign.